Is personal data useful for AI predictions?

 In these scenarios, tokenization can be a useful tool.
 This process consists of replacing the key data points in the dataset with a nonsensitive token and using the tokenized dataset in the SaaS platform.
-Once the prediction is made, a customer can re-identify the personal data using their key, outside of the DataRobot environment.
+Once the prediction is made, a customer can re-identify the personal data using their key, outside of the DataRobot product.
 For example:

 - Instead of medical condition > token #1

 - Instead of birth date > token #2